ZTerechshenko/Website/_posts/2017-11-24_a-post-about-MLP.markdown

-layout: default
-title:  "Back-propagation of Errors and Multilayer Perceptron"
+# Back-propagation of Errors and Multilayer Perceptron
-date:   2017-11-24
----

 ## Introduction